OpenSourceEcon/BootCamp2017/Math/README.md

 ## Schedule

-The math lectures for the OSM Lab will be held from 8:00-9:50am, Monday, Wednesday, and Friday in Saiah Hall, Room 247.
+The math lectures for the OSM Lab will be held from 8:00-9:50am, Monday, Wednesday, and Friday in Saieh Hall, Room 247.

 ### Week 1